 •prepare the compensation committee report that the SEC would require to be included in our annual proxy statement if we were no longer deemed to be an emerging growth company or a smaller reporting company; and

-·administer our equity compensation plans.
+•administer our equity compensation plans.

-Our compensation committee operates under a written charter that became effective immediately prior to the completion of the December 2020 initial offering.
+Our compensation committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.

 Corporate Governance and Nominating Committee